San Jose, Occidental Mindoro: Demographics

 Average household size is recorded at 5 with an urban density of 6500 persons per km2.
 About 69% are dependents, resulting to a dependency ratio of 1:2.
 On the other hand, male-female ratio is computed at 108:100.

+Language

+Tagalog is the most spoken dialect of San Jose.

+Religion

-Tagalog is the most spoken language and 83.97% are practicing Roman Catholicism, pastorally served since 1983 by the Apostolic Vicariate of San Jose in Mindoro, with its own titular church, the Saint Joseph the Worker Cathedral.
+83.97% are practicing Roman Catholicism, pastorally served since 1983 by the Roman Catholic Apostolic Vicariate of San Jose in Mindoro, with its own titular church, the St. Joseph the Worker Cathedral.

+Tourism

+The town celebrates an annual festival called Pandurucan Festival every May 1 that includes preceding events like Indak Pandurucan, a street-dancing competition held every April 29, and culminates in lantern parade and concert activities at the municipal plaza; the festivity is the only festival in the province that is accredited by the tourism department.

 Economy

 The municipality has diverse economic activities.
 However, the majority of the working force which is estimated at 76%, are still engaged in agriculture.
 Like the rest of the province, other industries in San Jose are tied to the town's agricultural base.
 A substantial majority of palay and rice of Occidental Mindoro, a major supplier of rice for Manila and elsewhere, are delivered, milled, traded and sold in San Jose.

 Other major agricultural products include corn, garlic, onions, and root crops.
 Aquaculture is well-developed in San Jose which is known for its export quality lapu-lapu, bangus (milkfish), and sugpo (prawn).
 The town has abundant coastal and marine resources which provide an ample supply of fish and marine products for local consumption and exports.

 Commercial livestock and poultry farms producing layers, broilers and meat products also exist.
 San Jose has a large number of agricultural support facilities such as rice mills, warehouses, solar dryers, and the like.